Alejogb1/job-board/blog-data/unable-to-find-zbar-shared-library-mac-problem.md

 About resources I strongly recommend a book called "Linkers and Loaders" by John R Levine if you want to get deeper understanding of how dynamic linking works.
 Also the Apple documentation on dynamic libraries and code signing is surprisingly good and a must-read for anyone doing macOS development.
 I also would recommend reading about mach-o file format which is the executable format that is used on MacOS (and iOS).

-And if you're still pulling your hair out over this remember the classic tech mantra: "Have you tried turning it off and on again?" it always works even on libraries right Okay not really but I had to say it.
+And if you're still pulling your hair out over this remember the classic tech mantra: "Have you tried turning it off and on again?" it always works even on libraries right  not really but I had to say it.

-Okay I hope this helps and good luck debugging this library issue I’ve been there and I know how frustrating it can be.
+ I hope this helps and good luck debugging this library issue I’ve been there and I know how frustrating it can be.
 This should cover most cases of library loading issues let me know if you have more questions